European-XFEL/Karabo/doc/howto/macro.rst

    execute(device, "start")
    print(get(device, "someProperty")

 The command :func:`~karabo.middlelayer.setWait` has a bit weird name, it is not named :class:`set` because that already exists in Python.
 Most commands, like :func:`~karabo.middlelayer.execute`, wait until their job is done.
-They all have a ``NoWait`` counterpart, which does not wait for completion, enabling parallelism.
-We talk about that later.
+They all have a ``NoWait`` counterpart, which does not wait for completion.
+Later we will see that this allows for simple parallelization.
 So, :func:`~karabo.middlelayer.setWait` is the waiting counterpart of :func:`~karabo.middlelayer.setNoWait`, avoiding a name clash with Python's :class:`set`.

 Getting a device into a variable takes some time.
 It makes a lot of sense if you are changing properties or calling slots on that device all the time.